Michigan National Bank

 Michigan National Bank was a bank founded in Lansing, Michigan, which was established on 31 December 1940 when Howard J Stoddard consolidated six Michigan banks: First National Bank and Trust Company of Grand Rapids, First National Trust and Savings Bank of Port Huron, Lansing National Bank, City National Bank of Battle Creek, National Bank of Saginaw and First National Bank of Marshall.
 It purchased and absorbed the National Bank of Flint in 1942.
+In 1947, Central National Bank of Battle Creek was purchased and absorbed.

 After Howard Stoddard died suddenly in 1971, his son Stanford "Bud" Stoddard took over.
 When Michigan banking laws were loosened allowing for bank holding companies, Stanford Stoddard founded Michigan National Corporation (MNC) in 1972, based in Bloomfield Hills, Michigan.
 This allowed co-owned but separately operated Michigan Bank N.A., located in Detroit, to be renamed Michigan National Bank of Detroit with MNC as its parent.
 By 1981, Michigan National had 27 affiliate banks.

 In the early 1980s, Michigan National was caught up in the collapse of Penn Square Bank and Continental Illinois National Bank and Trust Company which forced the resignation of Stanford Stoddard in 1984.
 Robert J. Mylod became chairman and CEO of Michigan National in 1985, succeeding Edwin B. Jones.
 Mylod closed 140 of its 340 branches and shed half of its 700 ATMs.
 Loosened banking regulations in the late 1980s made MNC struggle to remain independent, but the loosened regulations allowed Michigan National to consolidate its banks into one bearing the Michigan National Bank name as the deregulation allowed for statewide branch banking in Michigan.
 In 1995, MNC was sold to National Australia Bank.